Ispahani Arif Jahan

 Ispahani and Arif Jahan (ইস্পাহানী আরিফ জাহান) the duo Dhallywood film directors are known for thriller and action genres.
-They also co-own the film production company’s Diganta Chalachitra and Nakkhatra Chalachitra.
-They have directed movies for other production company's in Dhallywood all of which were blockbusters.
+They also co-own the film production company's Diganta Chalachitra and Nakkhatra Chalachitra.
+They have also directed movies for other production company's in Dhallywood.

-History
+Career

 M. N. Ispahani and Arif Al Ashraf are cousins originally from Brahman Baria.
-They both started their careers with the help of Delwar Jahan Jhantu, a renowned film Director and Producer who is also their uncle.
-Their brother Shafi Uddin Shafi is a film Director of Dhallywood films.
+They both started their careers with the help of Delwar Jahan Jhantu, a renowned film director and producer who is also their uncle.

-Early life and career

-M. N. Ispahani and Arif Al Ashraf are cousins were brought up in Brahman Baria.
-They met their uncle Delwar Jahan Jhantu who used to do direct films.
-He advised them to first assist in film direction and hired them as his film Assistant Director.
-They did few films, and then Shahidul Haque Shikder helped them in directing their first film ‘Bidrohi Bodhu’ and it was a Blockbuster hit.
-After that their film journey began as director, then they started producing movies.
+Their uncle Delwar Jahan Jhantu advised them to first assist in film direction and hired them as his film assistant directors.
+Shahidul Haque Shikder helped them in directing their first film Bidrohi Bodhu.
+After that their film journey began as directors, then they started producing movies.
 The first Bengali film they produced was ‘Gulam’ with Shakib Khan, Shabnoor anddipjol in 2001.
-Since then, they have directed 17 movies and produced 14 movies and has distributed Blockbuster movie Purno Dairgha Prem Kahini 1, Purno Dairgha Prem Kahini 2, Warning and Faad The Trap.
+Since then, they have directed 17 movies and produced 14 movies and has distributed the movies Purno Dairgha Prem Kahini 1, Purno Dairgha Prem Kahini 2, Warning and Faad The Trap.

-The duo are renowned for taking inspiration from Bollywood films and adding glamour to it.
+The duo are known for taking inspiration from Bollywood films and adding glamour.